wander-mind/linux/notes/learn-linux.md

 sd_event_set_watchdog (3) - Enable event loop watchdog support
 sd_watchdog_enabled (3) - Check whether the service manager expects watchdog keep-alive notifications from ... wdctl (8)            - show hardware watchdog status
 ```

 #### Types of Commands

-- *type* command
+- The *type* command

-    - An executable program, usually stored in */bin*, */usr/bin*, or */usr/local/bin*.
+    1. An executable program, usually stored in */bin*, */usr/bin*, or */usr/local/bin*.
 These are compiled binary files (hence bin).

-    - A built-in shell command.
+    2. A built-in shell command.
 These commands are part of the shell (bash in our case).

-    - A shell function.
+    3. A shell function.

-    - An alias.
+    4. An alias.

-- which command (find the exact location of an executable, this only works for executables, not built-in shell commands or aliases)
+- The *which* command (find the exact location of an executable, this only works for executables, not built-in shell commands or aliases)
 - help command

 #### Navigation